 Transfer of a business share in a joint stock company

-Contracts on the transfer of stock or other participation securities (if the shares have not yet been issued) lay down the terms for participating in joint stock companies.
-Specific transfer conditions depend on the type of share involved.
+The terms for participating in joint stock companies are laid down in the contracts on the transfer of stock or other participatory securities (if the shares have not yet been issued).
+The specific transfer conditions depend on the type of share involved.

 Act No 591/1992 on securities, together with the Commercial Code, provides the rules on this type of transfer.